LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-controllers-and-routes/controllers-simple.rst

 .. admonition:: Note

-   Throughout this chapter, we will add map our routes with both approaches.
+   Throughout this chapter, we will map our routes with both approaches.
    While, you may prefer one or the other, many applications contain a combination of both conventional and attribute routing.
    We encourage you to try out both approaches to make sure that you can recognize and understand both approaches to routing.

+Now that our new controller and action method are working, we can take a closer look at the ``Index()`` method.
-The ``Index()`` method above returns an unfamiliar type, ``IActionResult``.
+``Index()`` above returns an unfamiliar type, ``IActionResult``.
-We will be using ``IActionResult`` quite a bit in our applications, so let's take a deeper look.
+We will be using ``IActionResult`` quite a bit in our applications and it is an important interface for us to be aware of.

 .. index:: !
 IActionResult

 ``IActionResult``
 ^^^^^^^^^^^^^^^^^

-``IActionResult`` is an interface in the ASP.NET framework and often times the return type of controller methods.
+``IActionResult`` is an interface in the ASP.NET framework and often times the return type of action methods.
-When we specify the return type as ``IActionResult``, the returned value dictates what the client will display.
+When we specify the return type as ``IActionResult``, the returned value dictates what the client will display after the action is complete.
 We can use ``IActionResult`` to get the client to display JSON, a view, or even plain text.
 We will only scratch the surface of what ``IActionResult`` can do so for now, let's focus on ``Content``.